Top

 • PDF

 Pop-ups can grab your users' attention for something that needs their immediate attention as soon as they go to a particular page of your application.
-You can attach a Flow, Survey, video, image, or GIF to the Pop-up.
+Enhance the Pop-up experience by attaching a Flow, Survey, Video, Image, or GIF to it.

 Pop-up creation is a two-step process:

-You can create a Pop-up in the following three ways:
+Create a Pop-up in the following two ways:

 Use the following steps to create a Pop-up using the Visual Editor through Whatfix Studio: